Getting the design, content and functionality of a B2B website right can be the difference between meeting your goals and falling short.

 And be sure to keep info on stock levels and availability up to date.
-This avoids unnecessary problems down the line where orders are not easily fulfilllled due to stock levels not being accurately reflected on your website.
-The last thing you want is for a customer to place a big order, only to realise that you don’t have the stock levels required.
+This avoids unnecessary problems down the line where orders are not easily fulfilled due to stock levels not being accurately reflected on your website.
+The last thing you want is for a customer to place a big order, only to realize that you don’t have the stock levels required.
 This will result in an awkward exchange that will likely impact customer confidence.

 This is why it’s best that your B2B ecommerce platform integrated with your ERP system is a wise idea.

-Prioritise ease of use
+Prioritize ease of use